HMRC Policy on Lease Changes : Watch the Vat

 HMRC provide four examples of how VAT applies to different lease change situations

-- If the landlord has opted to tax and reduces the rent payable without making any other changes to the lease, VAT will be due on the revised rent due.
+- If the landlord has opted to tax and reduce the rent payable without making any other changes to the lease, VAT will be due on the revised rent due.
 As the tenant is not agreeing to do anything more than continue to pay rent under the revised lease, it is not making a supply.
 This equally applies where the landlord:

 - defers the rent by changing the time it is paid, or by paying on deferred terms